SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/accept-decline.md

 ## <a id="accept" />Accept or decline invitation

 * Click the bell icon in the Top bar to view your invitations.
-* Click the link in the notification to open the activity.
+* Click the link in the **Notifications** panel to open the follow-up.
 * Click **Accept** or **Decline** to respond to the invitation.

 [Read more about notifications.][1]

 ### Note

-* When you view a follow-up you are not the owner of, the usual follow-up dialog is displayed.
-Until you accept or decline the invitation, the **Follow-up** dialog has two extra buttons: **Accept** and **Decline**.
+* When you view a follow-up you are not the owner of, the usual **Follow-up** dialog is displayed.
+Until you accept or decline the invitation, the dialog has two extra buttons: **Accept** and **Decline**.

-* If you first accept an invitation and then delete the follow-up from the diary, it is counted as though you declined it.
-The follow-up disappears from the Diary and your name is marked with a red cross ![icon][img4] in the list of participants..
+* If you first accept an invitation and then delete the follow-up from your diary, it is counted as though you declined it.
+The follow-up disappears from the diary and your name is marked with a red cross ![icon][img4] in the list of participants.

-* If you accept an invitation and subsequently open the dialog for follow-ups, you cannot edit any information about the follow-up except for the **Priority**, **Completed** and **Alarm** fields.
+* If you accept an invitation and subsequently open the **Follow-up** dialog, you cannot edit any information about the follow-up except for the **Priority**, **Completed**, and **Alarm** fields.
 Other changes can be made only by the person who sent the invitation.
 You cannot add participants, so the **Add** button in the **Participants** tab is disabled.

 * If you assign a follow-up to another user (change owner), and the recipient declines it, the follow-up is re-assigned to you.